What are detectors and why are they important?

 Figure 3: This figure shows four 0.6 - 2.5 μm James Webb Space Telescope NIRCam H2RGs mounted into a focal plan module.
 Each of the four detectors looks like the one shown in Figure 1.
 This figure shows the black optical baffle that admits light onto the four detectors while blocking it from hitting any surfaces that might reflect, such as the edges of a detector.
 Credit: University of Arizona/NASA

 Ready to Go!

-All of JWST's detectors are installed in the instruments, tested, and ready to fly.
+All of Webb's detectors are installed in the instruments, tested, and ready to fly.

 Figure 4: The James Webb Space Telescope uses infrared detector hybrids.
 The pixelated absorber layer (HgCdTe or Si:As) absorbs the light and converts it into voltages in individual pixels.
 The indium interconnects join pixels in the absorber layer to the ROIC.
 The ROIC contains electronic circuits that carry the signals from over 1 million pixels to only a few readouts for further processing.
 Credit: Teledyne Imaging Sensors

 The first step in the detection process is the same in the near-IR HgCdTe detectors and mid-IR Si:As detectors.
 An incident photon is absorbed by the semiconductor yielding mobile electron hole pairs.
 These move under the influence of built-in and applied electric fields until they find their way to where they can be collected.
 How are Webb's Detectors Used?